Making Crepes. Garlicky Baked Fries. I’m never going to make garlic potato fries any other way.

 If you would like to use my articles on your Web site or in your publication, contact me for details.
 Avoid infringing copyright law and its consequences: read the article 7 Online Copyright Myths by Judith Kallos Copyright © 2003 - 2011 Anna Maria Volpi - All Rights reserved.
 Anna Maria's Open Kitchen Site Map Some More Hot Topics You'd Like to See adv.
 Add the remaining milk and the water a little at the time, whisking to avoid lumps. makes 16 crespelle (crepes) 1 1/2 cups (210 g) all purpose flour 3/4 teaspoon salt 3 eggs 1 1/2 cups (360 cc) milk 1/2 cup (120cc) water, lukewarm 5 1/2 tablespoons (75 g) unsalted butter Combine flour, salt, eggs, and half of the milk in a bowl.

 First, my oldest daughter was conceived there on our honeymoon…and while we’re on the subject, have I ever shared with you that we almost named her “Sydney” as a nod to her point of origin?
+In the end, I chickened out, though—I thought that might be a little corny, and truth be told, I think she was actually conceived in Brisbane.
+But I’ll stop there.
+This is a family-friendly website.
 Massa de malagueta.
 Lavam-se bem as malaguetas, abrem-se ao meio e retiram-se as pevides.